Working, holidays and placements

 Details of pay rates and how to determine pay for the University Bank are available from the Department of Human Resource (staff login required).
 Payments will be authorised by departments on the completion of teaching duties or at the end of each semester in which teaching is undertaken, whichever comes first.

-The University offers workshops under the Sheffield Teaching Assistant programme that students can participate in as part of the Doctoral Development Programme.
+The University offers workshops under the Sheffield Teaching Assistant programme that students can participate in.
 Further details are available from Elevate.
 These workshops are available to research students who are also part-time teachers in the University.

 International PGR students studying in the UK on a Student or Tier 4 student visa are allowed to work up to a maximum of 20 hours per week during term time.
 The University recommends they should work no more than 16 hours per week to ensure an appropriate study-work balance.
-Unlike other students, PGRs are considered to be in term time for the duration of the academic year, except during agreed periods of holiday which must be agreed with the student's supervisor.
+Unlike other students, PGRs are considered to be in term time for the duration of the academic year, except during agreed periods of holiday (up to a maximum of 30 days, plus closure days and Bank Holidays) which must be agreed with the student's supervisor.

-The University believes that doctoral researchers should have the opportunity to undertake a placement where that will benefit their development or career opportunities.
-Placements in Higher Education traditionally relate to periods of learning activity away from the usual education environment available from the institution during the course of a programme of study.
+The University believes that doctoral researchers should have the opportunity to undertake a placement if that will benefit their development or career opportunities.
+Placements in Higher Education traditionally relate to periods of learning activity away from the usual education environment available from the institution during a programme of study.

 Partners providing placement opportunities are likely to include business and industry, NHS, charities, public sector bodies such as local authorities or central government.
 Where placements are with an educational institution, this should provide opportunities for skills development that are different from those obtained in the PhD.